Uranium Dioxide SDS

 • Untrained personnel should not touch damaged containers or spilled material.

-• Undamaged packages may be moved to a radiologically controlled area for monitoring and decontamination, if necessary.
+• Undamaged packages may be moved to a radiologically controlled area for monitoring and decontamination.

 • Stay upwind; keep unnecessary people away.